seamapi/docs/docs/device-guides/implementing-robust-access-code-management-for-guests.md

 We recommend the following system for issuing backup codes to guests.

 * For every lock your Device Owner is using for guests, create a pool of 5 backup codes.
 Create the backup codes as `ongoing` codes so that they are programmed to the device immediately.
+* Do not keep access codes with errors inside your backup access code pool, maintain a "healthy" pool of access codes
 * Do not share the backup codes with the Device Owner or the guest (until there is an entry issue)
 * When a guest is unable to open a lock, send them one of the backup codes from the backup access code pool.
 * Set `ends_at` on the backup access code you sent to the guest to the time when the reservation ends